wp-plugins/resources-review/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Plugin to add a custom post type called resources that includes the functionality to review each resource.
+Plugin to add a custom post type called resources that includes the functionality to review each resource and a calculated star rating.

 == Description ==
 The Resources Review plugin adds a custom post type called resources that includes the functionality to review each resource.
 The reviews can have section added to provide a more detailed review.
 Each section has the ability to add a star rating which is then calculated to provide an overall rating based on all the sections.